G89Cl215/ft_ls/README_LS.txt

 __uint8_t   d_namlen;            /* length of string in d_name */
 char    	d_name[255 + 1];     /* name must be no longer than this */
 }

+d_type can display :
+-DT_UNKNOWN
+	The type is unknown.
+Only some filesystems have full support to return the type of the file, others might always return this value.
+-DT_REG
+	A regular file.
+-DT_DIR
+	A directory.
+-DT_FIFO
+	A named pipe, or FIFO.
+See FIFO Special Files.
+-DT_SOCK
+	A local-domain socket.
+-DT_CHR
+	A character device.
+-DT_BLK
+	A block device.
+-DT_LNK
+	A symbolic link.

+Tips found on stack overflow :
+(d_type is a speed optimization to save on lstat(2) calls, when it's supported.

+As the readdir(3) man page points out, not all filesystems return real info in the d_type field (typically because it would take an extra disk seek to read the inode.
+Filesystems that always set DT_UNKNOWN are common in real life, and not something that you can ignore.

+You always need code that will fall back to using lstat(2) if d_type==DT_UNKNOWN, if the filename alone isn't enough to decide it's uninteresting.
+(This is the case for some callers, like find -name or expanding globs like *.c, which is why readdir doesn't incur the overhead of filling it in if it would take an extra disk read.)

+The Linux getdents(2) man page has an example program that does what you're trying to do, including a chained-ternary-operator block to decode the d_type field into text strings.
+(As the other answers point out, your mistake is printing it out as an character, rather than comparing it against DT_REG, DT_DIR, etc.)

+To be portable, your code needs to check that struct dirent even HAS a d_type field, if you use it, or your code won't even compile outside of GNU and BSD systems. (see readdir(3)))

 a)	DIR		*opendir(const char *filename);